State Aid for Library Construction Program

 All projects must be completed and all funds expended by

 June 30 of Year 6.
+Extensions are not permitted under Education Law.

 Final payment

-- Submission and approval of the final report.
+- Approval of the final report.

 - Submission of FS-10-F.